Most Popular Reads

 Running a successful Google AdWords campaign for an ecommerce business isn’t just a set and forget it task.
 To make it truly profitable, you’ll need to test copy and keywords.
 You’ll want to measure cost of customer acquisition, and work to lower it as much as possible.

-Here is how they recommend you use Google AdWords.
+Here is how the experts recommend you use Google AdWords.

 Jan Lastuvka, CEO & Co-Founder, MonkeyData